The North London Varsity 2017 will see London Met compete with SOAS in 24 events

-Sporty students are gearing up for London Met’s first ever Varsity, when the University will host rival sports teams from the School of African and Oriental Studies.
+Sporty students are gearing up for London Met’s first ever Varsity, when the University will host rival sports teams from the School of Oriental and African Studies.

 The sporting bonanza will take place over 24 hours between 21 and 22 February, in which teams from both universities will compete in 24 separate activities.